Netflix vs Hulu: Which Service is Better?

 The Premium plan is perfect for a larger family that wants to stream on a variety of devices at once and wants the best available quality.
 Regardless of which plan you choose, Netflix offers a 30-day free trial to try out their service.
 Here are the best Netflix alternatives to consider if you want other content options.

 Winner: The winner of Netflix vs Hulu price and plan goes to Hulu.
 Two things make them stand out – a $5.99 per month option and live content.

 Netflix offers a great price, but Hulu beats them on price and plan.
 Hulu with Live TV only sweetens the deal.

 Original content is the name of the game for many streaming providers.
 Some platforms specialize in solely live programming, while others specialize in airing content from other producers.

 Original content, on the other hand, is where some providers separate themselves.
 Hulu has significantly stepped up its original content game, in both shows and movies.
-Reports indicate Hulu plans to spend in the neighborhood of $3 billion in 2018 on original programming alone.
+Reports indicate Hulu spent $3 billion in 2018 on original programming alone.

 While Netflix spends considerably more on its original content, Hulu is no slouch when it comes to critically acclaimed original content.
 Below are some of the most popular Hulu original shows:

 - Castle Rock

 - The Path

 We’ve really enjoyed the original content we’ve watched on Hulu thus far and think it’s only going to improve with time.